 No course may be dropped after the close of the twelfth week of a regular semester and the fourth week of the 8-week semester.

 The University offers students a convenient way to obtain their final grades at the end of each semester.
 Unless a specific request is made through the Registrar's Office, the University of Missouri System does not distribute grade reports to the students via postal mail.
-Final course grades can be obtained electronically through the Registrar's website which allows you to see your grade immediately after it is submitted by your instructor.
-To access this web-based grade reporting system, you must know your GatewayID and password.
+Final course grades are available in your MyView, Self-Services, Student Center.

 A printed copy of your grade report can be sent to you upon request at no charge.
 Your grade report will be mailed to your official address of record.
 Requests may be made online, by phone, mail, e-mail, fax, or in person.